Functional central limit theorem for heavy tailed stationary infinitely divisible processes generated by conservative flows: Central limit theorem associated with conservative null flows

 Let $T$ be a basic AFN-map.
 We put

-for some $\epsilon > 0$ small enough so that the set $A$ is non-empty.
-Since $\lambda(\partial A)=0$ and $A$ is bounded away from the indifferent fixed points $\{ x_Z : Z \in \zeta \}$, it follows from Corollary 3 of \cite{zweimuller:2000} that $A$ is a Darling-Kac set.
-Moreover, the corresponding normalizing sequence $(a_n)$ is regularly varying with exponent $\beta = \min_{Z \in \zeta} \beta_Z$ in the notation of \eqref{e:nice.exp}; see Theorems 3 and 4 in \cite{zweimuller:2000}.
-The assumption (\ref{eq:strongDK}) also holds; see (2.6) in \cite{thaler:zweimuller:2006}.
+for some $\epsilon> 0$ small enough so that the set $A$ is nonempty.
+Since $\lambda(\partial A)=0$ and $A$ is bounded away from the indifferent fixed points $\{ x_Z\dvtx Z \in\zeta\}$, it follows from Corollary 3 of \citet{zweimuller2000} that $A$ is a Darling--Kac set.
+Moreover, the corresponding normalizing sequence $(a_n)$ is regularly varying with exponent $\beta= \min_{Z \in\zeta} \beta_Z$ in the notation of (\ref{eniceexp}); see Theorems 3 and 4 in \citet{zweimuller2000}.
+The assumption (\ref{eqstrongDK}) also holds; see (2.6) in \citet{thalerzweimuller2006}.

-Once again, Theorem \ref{t:FCLT} applies if we choose any measurable function $f$ supported by $A$ and satisfying the conditions of Theorem \ref{t:FCLT}.
-Note that, by Theorem 9 in \cite{zweimuller:2000}, Riemann integrability of $|f|$ on $A$ suffices for the uniformity of the set $A$ for $|f|$.
+Once again, Theorem~\ref{tFCLT} applies if we choose any measurable function $f$ supported by $A$ and satisfying the conditions of Theorem~\ref{tFCLT}.
+Note that, by Theorem~9 in \citet{zweimuller2000}, Riemann integrability of $|f|$ on $A$ suffices for the uniformity of the set $A$ for $|f|$.

-The stationary \id\ process $\BX$ in this example is also mixing.
-Indeed, the basic AFN-map $T$ is {\it exact}, i.e. the $\sigma$-field $\cap_{n=1}^\infty T^{-n}{\mathcal{B}}$ is trivial; see e.g. p.
-1522 in \cite{zweimuller:2000} .
+The stationary infinitely divisible process $\mathbf{X}$ in this example is also mixing.
+Indeed, the basic AFN-map $T$ is \textit{exact}, that is, the $\sigma$-field $\bigcap_{n=1}^\infty T^{-n}{\mathcal{E}}$ is trivial; see, for example, page 1522 in \citet{zweimuller2000}.
 The exactness of $T$ implies that

-as $n\to\infty$; see p.
-12 in \cite{thaler:2001}.
-Now mixing of the process $\BX$ follows from the fact that $f$ is supported by $A$, as in Example \ref{ex:MC}. } \end{example}
+as $n\to\infty$; see page 12 in \citet{thaler2001}.
+Now mixing of the process $\mathbf{X}$ follows from the fact that $f$ is supported by $A$, as in Example~\ref{exMC}. \end{example}

-\section{Distributional Results in Ergodic Theory}
+\section{Distributional results in ergodic theory}

-In this section we prove two distributional ergodic theoretical results that will be used in the proof of Theorem \ref{t:FCLT}.
+In this section, we prove two distributional ergodic-theoretical results that will be used in the proof of Theorem~\ref{tFCLT}.
 These results may be of interest on their own as well.
-We call our first result a generalized Darling-Kac theorem, because the first result of this type was proved in \cite{darling:kac:1957} as a distributional limit theorem for the occupation times of Markov processes and chains under a certain uniformity assumption on the transition law.
-The limiting law is the Mittag-Leffler distribution described in \eqref{MT.transform}.
-Under the same setup and assumptions, \cite{bingham:1971} extended the result to weak convergence in the space $D[0,\infty)$ endowed with the Skorohod $J_1$ topology, and the limiting process is the Mittag-Leffler process defined in \eqref{e:ML.process}.
+We call our first result a generalized Darling--Kac theorem, because the first result of this type was proved in \citet{darlingkac1957} as a distributional limit theorem for the occupation times of Markov processes and chains under a certain uniformity assumption on the transition law.
+The limiting law is the Mittag--Leffler distribution described in (\ref{MTtransform}).
+Under the same setup and assumptions, \citet{bingham1971} extended the result to weak convergence in the space $D[0,\infty)$ endowed with the Skorohod $J_1$ topology, and the limiting process is the Mittag--Leffler process defined in (\ref{eMLprocess}).